tum-ai/space/README.md

 ## Organization

-Project planning is done over [Linear](https://linear.app/tum-ai/project/tumai-space-5b8716e29acb).
-All relevant issues and tasks are placed there, the GitHub issues in this repository are not relevant and will not be pursued.
+Project planning is conducted through [Linear](https://linear.app/tum-ai/project/tumai-space-5b8716e29acb).
+All relevant issues and tasks are managed there - Github Issues should not be considered for development.

-See [here](#working-on-a-linear-ticket) for how to work and develop on a Linear ticket.
+For instructions on working and developing a Linear ticket, please refer to [this section](#working-on-a-linear-ticket).

 ## Repo Structure